chge/tasty/README.md

 For WebDriver clients you could [maximize window](https://www.w3.org/TR/webdriver/#maximize-window) or use [`alert()` workaround](http://stackoverflow.com/a/19170779) to focus reliably.

 Additionally, [Chrome DevTools](https://developer.chrome.com/devtools) could force current tab to lose focus, with the same results.

+### Shadow DOM

+Not supported yet.

+### Browser UI

+Some elements of browser itself, such as tooltips from `title` attribute or HTML5 Form validation messages, could be potentially detected, but currently aren't supported.

 # Tools